Originally Published: July 15, 2019

 What is an Ecommerce Business?

-Before looking at how to start an ecommerce business, it’s important to understand exactly what it entails.
-An ecommerce business is any business that conducts its sales primarily online through a website or other online platform.
-This differs from traditional brick-and-mortar stores, where customers visit a physical location to purchase goods or services.
+An e-commerce business is any business that conducts its sales primarily online through a website or other online platform.

-The core of an ecommerce company is its online presence.
+The core of an e-commerce company is its online presence.
 This allows customers to browse products or services, add them to a virtual cart, and check out securely.
-Most ecommerce businesses operate 24/7, providing customers the convenience to shop whenever they want.
+Most e-commerce businesses operate 24/7, providing customers with the convenience to shop whenever they want.

 Types of ecommerce stores include: